Leuchtfeuer/mautic-goto-bundle/README.md

-# GoTo (ex Citrix) integration for Mautic with GoToWebinar & Co.
+# GoTo Integration by Leuchtfeuer

 We have given the GoTo plugin (for GoToWebinar / GoToMeeting / GoToAssist / GoToTraining - formerly known as "Citrix plugin") a complete overhaul.
 It now comes with a bunch of new and previously missing features; highlights include
 - Editor can offer selected webinars in form, rather than "all current"